-Tour Guides are integral members of our Admissions staff, giving comprehensive tours to visiting students and their families, while adding their own personal touch.
-Tour Guides are chosen through a selective interview process which Ambassadors are eligible to apply for after a minimum of one semester as a Lobby Host.
+As a Tour Guide, you are an integral member of our Admissions staff, giving comprehensive tours to visiting students and their families, while adding your own personal touch.
+Tour Guides are chosen through a selective interview process which Ambassadors are eligible to apply for after a minimum of one semester working in any other ambassador program.

 The student-run Geneseo First Response is a medical emergency first responder unit whose mission is to provide high-quality auxiliary medical care at night and around the clock on weekends.
 Students from First Response are required to be trained in basic first aid, and many are certified EMTs.
 For more information, call the Student Association Office at (585) 245-5878 or University Police at (585) 245-5651.